f-espinoza/Portfolio_Felipe_Espinoza/index.md

 2. Province.
 3. Total number of victims.

+This dataset was cleaned with Python before using it in Excel.
+The dataset can be found [here](https://datos.gob.es/es/catalogo/a09002970-victimes-o-persones-autores-de-delictes-dodi-i-discriminacio)

-You can download the Excel file [here](https://github.com/f-espinoza/portfolio/blob/main/hate_crimes_catalunya.xlsx?raw=true)
+You can download the Excel file [here](https://github.com/f-espinoza/portfolio/blob/main/hate_crimes_catalunya.xlsx?raw=true).
+This file is in catalan.

 ![](/images/hate_cr_cat.JPG)